Abdelrahman-Momen/GPS-Tracking-System/README.md

 # GPS-Tracking-System 📡 🗺️

 ## 📜 Project Description
-This project belongs to **Introduction to Embedded Systems** **CSE211s**
+This project belongs to **Introduction to Embedded Systems** **CSE211s** Course

-The purpose of this project is to design a GPS-tracking System that collects posiion co-ordinates then display the trajectory of motoion
+The purpose of this project is to design a GPS-tracking System that collects position co-ordinates then display the trajectory of motoion

 ## The how-to 💡